Essential Information for claims, assessments and appeals.

 I am taking all available and appropriate medication as prescribed by my doctor(s), and there are no reasonable adjustments to a workplace which would mitigate my medical condition(s).

 Therefore I believe being placed in the Support Group would be appropriate, because there would be a serious substantial risk to mental and/or physical health if I were placed into a workplace environment or in the work-related activity group.”

+You can word it yourself, of course.
 Please change the wording to fit your situation, delete “mental” or “physical” if appropriate, leave both in if necessary.
 If your illness cannot be controlled at all, or medication can’t be used to control it, add that instead.

 Regulations 29 (for ESA) and 25 (for Universal Credit) cover people who might be put in the Work-Related Activity Group (WRAG), which has work-focused activities, sometimes it has workfare placements, and sanctions may apply, while Regulations 35 (for ESA) and 31 (for Universal Credit) cover people who are not well enough for any kind of work activity.
 This is for people who might be placed in the Support Group.
 There are no conditions placed on you for getting your ESA, such as workfare, if you have limited capability for work-related activity.

 You can ask your doctor to support you with this claim, as it is stated in the regulations:

 “(b) evidence (if any) from any health care professional or a hospital or similar institution, or such part of such evidence as constitutes the most reliable evidence available in the circumstances” may be presented to support your case.

 Here are some links so you can download and print off documents to give to your GP to support your claim or appeal.
 You ought to submit copies of these to the DWP as soon as you can.
 (Make sure that you keep a copy).

 In some cases, this may mean that your case will be reconsidered in your favour without having to wait for a tribunal hearing.